Portfolio Fast Track: From Request to Delivery¶

 Step 3: Approve and Convert¶

-Once the evaluation is complete, it's decision time.
+Once analysis and scoring are complete, it's decision time.

 - Review the scores, feasibility, and recommendation

-- Set the status to Approved (or Rejected / Deferred)
+- Set the status to Approved when the request is ready to enter delivery

 - Click Convert to Project